Jazz Chisholm Preview, Player Props: Marlins vs. Dodgers

 Jazz Chisholm At The Plate

-- Chisholm is batting .256 with eight doubles, two triples, 15 home runs and 17 walks.
+- Chisholm is hitting .260 with eight doubles, two triples, 16 home runs and 17 walks.

-- Chisholm enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .391 with two homers.
+- Chisholm is batting .409 with two homers during his last games and is riding a six-game hitting streak.

-- Chisholm has driven in a run in 26 games this season (35.1%), including seven games with more than one RBI (9.5%).
-He has also driven home three or more of his team's runs in four contests.
+- Chisholm has picked up an RBI in 36.0% of his games this year, with two or more RBI in 10.7% of his games.
+He has also produced three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.